Wolverines Q&A: Hoke on Penn State, Bye Week

 In 2012, Hoke became the first Michigan head coach to go undefeated at home in his first two seasons since Fielding Yost in 1901-02.
 The Wolverines were a perfect 8-0 at Michigan Stadium in 2011 and 6-0 at the Big House in 2012.

-Since Hoke's arrival, the defense has improved from a unit that in 2010 ranked 108th in the Football Bowl Subdivision in scoring defense and 110th in yards allowed to one that ranked among the top 20 in the country in scoring and total defense in 2011 and 2012.
-Meanwhile, the offense has averaged over 30 points per game during Hoke's tenure.
+Hoke's defense improved from a unit that in 2010 ranked 108th in the Football Bowl Subdivision in scoring defense and 110th in yards allowed to one that ranked among the top 20 in the country in scoring and total defense in 2011 and 2012.

-Fifteen Wolverines have earned All-Big Ten distinction in three seasons under Hoke, including back-to-back-to-back Big Ten Rimington-Pace Offensive Lineman of the Year winners in center David Molk (2011) and left tackle Taylor Lewan (2012-13).
+Twenty-one Wolverines earned All-Big Ten distinction in four seasons under Hoke, including back-to-back-to-back Big Ten Rimington-Pace Offensive Lineman of the Year winners in center David Molk (2011) and left tackle Taylor Lewan (2012-13).
 Devin Funchess also earned Big Ten Kwalick-Clark Tight End of the Year honors in 2013.

 The 2010 Mountain West Conference Coach of the Year, Hoke guided the Aztecs to a 9-4 record, marking the most victories since 1996 (8) while earning the program's first trip to a bowl game in 12 years, a 35-14 victory over Navy.
 Six of his players earned All-MWC first team honors in 2010, including running back Ronnie Hillman, the league's Freshman of the Year.
 Seven additional players earned second team (4) honors and honorable mention (3).
 In 2009, Hoke's first season at San Diego State, five players were named to All-MWC teams, while 11 were MWC All-Academic selections.